llllllllll/witchcraft/README.rst

 Why store metadata about tracks if you don't want to use it?

-Withcraft comes with a query language designed for reading the withcraft db to quickly select tracks to listen to.
+Witchcraft comes with a query language designed for reading the witchcraft db to quickly select tracks to listen to.
 The goal is to describe the music you want to hear with some query and let witchcraft find all of the tracks that match the criteria.
 The queries can look for specific artists, albums, track names, or